Grellheist/finance-website/README.md

 href="https://akaunting.com/">Akaunting</a>).

 For now development is slowed down because my current job is keeping me busy for 98% of my days.
-Also depression is hitting me hard these days lol.
+Also, depression is hitting me hard these days lol.

 ## About the name